 Click on the photos to enlarge.

-If you want to see some cheerful “before” photos of the blueberry blossoms and their pollinators, taken the last week of March, click here.
+See some cheerful “before” photos of the blueberry blossoms and their pollinators, taken the last week of March.

 Below are some sad “after” photos taken at a Chatham County farm on the afternoon of April 6th, the day of the freeze.